sivy/monkinetic-2020-content/posts/2002-08-18-john-vs-the-economist.md

-Slug: john-vs-the-economist
+date: 2002-08-18
-Date: 2002-08-18
+slug: john-vs-the-economist
-Title: John vs. the Economist
+title: John vs. the Economist
-layout: post
+---

-<a href="http://iowa.weblogger.com/">John VanDyk</a> <a href="http://iowa.weblogger.com/2002/08/13">sat next to an economist</a> on the plane.
-I can&#39;t believe there are people that think this way.
+[John VanDyk](http://iowa.weblogger.com/) [sat next to an economist](http://iowa.weblogger.com/2002/08/13) on the plane.
+I can't believe there are people that think this way.